A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Supervisory Signal

 As shown in Table~\ref{tab:data-acc}, the performance of HA-CNN is much better than other state-of-the-arts.
 After carefully designing the deep neural networks and loss functions, weakly supervised crowd counting achieves much better accuracy with relatively low annotation complexity.

-The MAE and MSE of L2R (query by example) and L2R (query by keyword) is lower than MCNN and BL.
+The MAE and MSE of L2R (query by example) and L2R (query by keyword) is lower than CP-CNN.
 This confirms that leveraging the abundantly available unlabeled data improves counting performance.
 The experimental results further demonstrate that making use of unlabeled data is a promising direction for crowd counting.